biteworks/biteworks/README.md

 ## Hi there 👋

 ### About
 I'm Tobias aka Biteworks.
 I am developing web apps, websites and simple desktop apps in my spare time.
+I ❤️ design, good UX and new technologies.
+I am curious and like to learn new things.

 **Technologies I am currently using are**
 * PHP
 * JS (VanillaJS, React and VueSJ)
 * Python (mostly to automate or in Blender)
+* Processing (Java)
 * C#/WPF
 * Bash